esteil/atvfiles/README.txt

 * Delay duration scanning until file playback.
 Files will show duration of 0 until they are played, or it is specified in the XML file.
 The detected duration will be saved regardless of if it's in the XML.
+* Added context menu with about screen (more options to come)

 0.4.0 (22) July 23, 2007
 * Add new icon from Telusman.